 The Home: Where We Live Our Faith

-Too often we turn off our faith when we exit church on Sunday.
+We often turn off our faith when we exit church on Sunday.
 And yet, it’s those other six days of the week that really challenge us to grow in faith.
-We’re called to live out our faith each and every day—and that starts at home
+We’re called to live out our faith each and every day—and that starts at home.

 The home is where many of us first come to know God.
 The home is where we grow in virtue.
 The home is where we live out our vocation.
 That’s why it’s so important to make our homes a vibrant place for growing closer to God.